mendix/docs/content/en/docs/appstore/use-content/partner-solutions/ats/ht/v2/ht-two-configure-a-selenium-hub.md

 To find the username and access key follow these steps:

-1. Go to [BrowserStack](https://www.browserstack.com) and login with the account you want to connect to ATS.
+1. Go to [BrowserStack](https://www.browserstack.com) and log in with the account you want to connect to ATS.
 2. Click **Automate** in the navigation bar.
 3. There is a collapsible menu on the left side of the screen.
 When you unfold it, it displays the **Username** and the **Access Key** when you unfold it.
 It also has a **Copy** button.